 I sat on a small bench overlooking Wendy’s fishing pond with the box of Angel’s ashes on my lap.
 The bench was next to a delicate bird bath and a freshly scraped patch of dirt that was to be where Angel would rest.
 Wendy had designed it.
 She had designed all of her garden.
 She had said it would be the perfect place for her little Angel one day.

-Wendy had always wanted to travel, but never found the time.
-She hadn’t left Louisiana, not even to visit me in California.
+I sat and recalled Wendy had always wanted to travel, but never found the time.
 She had planned to travel after retiring and finding a home for Angel.

 I sat and listened to crickets chirping and birds singing, and I felt the cool afternoon breeze blow on my face, and I smelled the scents of springtime in Louisiana, and my thoughts drifted to Thompson Creek.
 It flowed nearby, and had been the first place Wendy had showed me when she began designing her dream retirement home.
 It was peaceful, and the perfect place to spread Wendy and Angel’s ashes.